 Baseline, eight and 16 weeks.

-Markers for cardiovascular disease risk:
+Markers for CVD risk:

 - Insulin sensitivity: Glucose (mmol per L), insulin (pmol per L), Modified QUICKI (modified quantitative insulin sensitivity check index, based on glucose, lipid and insulin concentrations)

 - Endothelial function: ICAM-1 (ng per ml), VCAM-1(ng per ml)